margmelo/APROG-not-just-cakes/README.md

 # APROG | NOT JUST CAKES | JAVA GROUP PROJECT
 Group work held in the first semester of the degree in systems engineering of ISEP, within the scope of the curricular unit of **Algoritmia and Programming**.
+Final grade: 15

 This project was developed in two iterations and the utterance was as follows.

 -------------
 ## first iteration